Learn to Make a PCB

 Below, are some descriptions of the basic steps involved in making a custom board.

 A schematic represents a logical description of a design, as opposed to the layout which is a physical representation of a design.
-For example, a logical design only needs to state that a wire should go from point A to point B. A physical description would need to explain exactly how it gets from A to B, and other things like how wide the wire should be in order to handle the expected amount of current.
+A logical description defines that an electrical connection should exist between some point A and point B. A physical description needs to explain exactly how the wire gets from A to B. A physical description also needs to explain things like how wide the wire should be in order to handle the expected amount of current, or how close the wire should be allowed to get to other wires.

 Here is a sample of what a board layout looks like as you design it using the CAD tool, Eagle.
 This design is for a LoRa Radio utilizing a SparkFun Artemis compute module.
 More info on this project can be found here.